Sliding glass door

-A sliding glass door, patio door, or doorwall is a type of predominantly glass sliding door, in architecture and construction, that is situated in an external wall to provide egress from a room and access to a backyard or patio, providing "a pleasant view" and, when not fully covered, passive daylighting.
+In architecture and construction, a sliding glass door (also patio door or doorwall) is a type of sliding door made predominantly from glass, that is situated in an external wall to provide egress and light.
+The doors can give access to a backyard or patio while providing a pleasant view, and when not fully covered can be a source of passive daylighting.
 Like a window, when open it also provides fresh air and copious natural light.
 It is considered a single unit consisting of two or more panel sections, some or all being mobile to slide open.
 Another design, a wall-sized glass pocket door has one or more panels movable and sliding into wall pockets, completely disappearing for a 'wide open' indoor-outdoor room experience.

 The sliding glass door was introduced as a significant element of pre-war International style architecture in Europe and North America.
 Their predecessor is the sliding Shōji and Fusuma panel door in traditional Japanese architecture.
 The post-war building boom in modernist and Mid-century modern styles, and on to suburban ranch-style tract houses, multi-unit housing, and hotel-motel chains has made them a standard element in residential and hospitality building construction in many regions and countries.